Skip to main content

 Researchers are studying whether liquid biopsy samples can be tested for specific gene or protein changes to help guide treatment, in the same way that tumor samples are tested for these biomarkers.
 This type of testing might be useful in some situations because it is usually much easier to get a blood sample than to remove a piece of tumor for testing.

 Testing the blood for tumor cells or DNA could have other uses as well.
 For example, some newer tests look for circulating tumor DNA (ctDNA) in a patient’s blood.
-This type of testing might be helpful in certain situations, such as seeing if cancer cells are still present after surgery (and therefore more treatment might be needed).
+This type of testing might be helpful in finding colon cancer, but usually if the cancer is already in late-stage.
+It might also be helpful in seeing if cancer cells are still present after surgery (and therefore more treatment might be needed) for early-stage disease.
 Research is under way to see how helpful these tests are.
 Some ctDNA tests are already available, although not all doctors agree on how useful they are at this time.

 Researchers are also studying to see if ctDNA testing might be helpful after treatment is complete, to look for possible signs that the cancer has come back (recurred).
 The hope is that this type of testing might be able to detect a recurrence earlier than imaging tests (such as CT scans) or other tests could.